emacs-php/php-mode/README.md

 3. Make sure to update the constant `php-mode-modified`.

+4. However, Please do not modify `php-mode-version-number`.
+I will decide what constitutes a bump in the version number.

-4. Send me a pull request here on Github.
+5. Send me a pull request here on Github.
 Or if you do not have a Github account then email the patches to me at `lobbyjones at gmail dot com`.
 Please try to make sure the patches are acceptable input to the comand `git am`.

 # License